rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
 You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) to a smoothly upgrade path.

+### Active Resource

+Rails 4.0 extracted Active Resource to its our gem.
+If you still need the feature you can add the [Active Resource gem](https://github.com/rails/activeresource) in your Gemfile.

 ### Active Model

 * Rails 4.0 has changed how errors attach with the `ActiveModel::Validations::ConfirmationValidator`.
 Now when confirmation validations fail the error will be attached to `:#{attribute}_confirmation` instead of `attribute`.